zero-sh/zero.sh/README.md

 This describes three workspaces, `home.desktop`, and `home.laptop`, and `work`.

-It will run the same series of steps as before, but in each one first apply the step described in `common` of the parent or sister directory.
+It will run the same series of steps as before, but in each one first apply the step described in `shared` of the parent or sister directory.
 For example, when running `zero/setup home.desktop`, it will do the following:

 1. Check for system and application updates.
 2. Install packages and applications via Homebrew or the system package manager.
-    - First in `workspaces/common`, then in `workspaces/home/workspaces/common`,
+    - First in `workspaces/shared`, then in `workspaces/home/workspaces/shared`,
       then in `workspaces/home/workspaces/desktop`.
 3. Run any scripts under `run/before` in alphabetical order.
-    - First in `workspaces/common`, then in `workspaces/home/workspaces/common`,
+    - First in `workspaces/shared`, then in `workspaces/home/workspaces/shared`,
       then in `workspaces/home/workspaces/desktop`.

 ... etc., for each of the steps listed above.